alliedtelesis/ansible_awplus/README.md

 #### Formatting

 Formatting is done using [Black](https://black.readthedocs.io/en/stable/).
-Either use if from the Python extension for Visual Studio Code, or from the commandline:
+Either use it from the Python extension for Visual Studio Code, or from the commandline:

 ```bash
 black .